We take building trust with our clients seriously and defining done helps to secure that trust.

-Why it’s a critical theme throughout the full scope of software development
+Why is it a critical theme throughout the full scope of software development?

 Beginning with a generalism, anyone who works in technology, specifically software, can attest to the fact that we frequently find ourselves speaking in acronyms.
 For those of you less familiar with these tech terms, I’m going to include a cheat sheet at the bottom of this post.

 When explained by the Agile Methodology*, each scrum team* has its own definition of done and consistent acceptance criteria across all of their user stories*.
 A common thread however is that the various definitions of done all drive the quality of work as it is used to assess when a chunk of work has been completed from user stories to sprints* and projects.
 It’s imperative to the success of a sprint, release, and overall project that each team establishes their own agreed upon definition of done prior to starting the chunk of work.
 Additionally, it is critical that this definition is shared with and signed off on by the client.